youremailapi/php-sdk/README.md

 ## Start using it

-How to send and email:
+How to send an email:

 ```php
 use Youremailapi\PhpSdk\DataTransferObjects\Email\SendRequestDTO;